biotite-dev/biotite/doc/tutorial/introduction.rst

 Introduction
 ------------

-`Biopython` is a `Python` package for computational biologists.
+*Biopython* is a *Python* package for computational biologists.
 It aims to provide a broad set of tools for working with different kinds of biological data, from sequences to structures.
-On one hand side working with `Biopython` should be computationally efficient, with the help of powerful packages like `numpy` and `Cython`.
-On the other hand it aims for simple usability and extensibility, so that beginners are not overwhelmed and advances users can easily build upon the exisiting system to implement their own algorithms.
+On the one hand side, working with *Biopython* should be computationally efficient, with the help of powerful packages like `numpy` and `Cython`.
+On the other hand it aims for simple usability and extensibility, so that beginners are not overwhelmed and advanced users can easily build upon the exisiting system to implement their own algorithms.

-`Biopython` provides 4 subpackages:
+*Biopython* provides 4 subpackages:
 The ``sequence`` subpackage contains functionality for working with sequence information of any kind.
 The package contains by default sequence types for nucleotides and proteins, but the alphabet-based implementation allows simple